 Brazil's soccer squad, demonstrating the skills that make them co-favourites in the World Cup, scored a convincing victory in their first work-out in Mexico on Wednesday.

-Brazil's soccer squad, demonstrating the skills that make them co-favourites in the World Cup, scored a convincing victory in their first work-out in Mexico on Wednesday.
+Background: Brazil's soccer squad, demonstrating the skills that make them co-favourites in the World Cup, scored a convincing victory in their first work-out in Mexico on Wednesday.
 Three splendid first-half goals were enough to beat Mexican First Division champions.
 Guadalajara.

 The Brazilians, who have been in full training since their arrival in Mexico four days earlier, were making their first appearance in Guadalajara's Jalisco Stadium -- the ground they share in World Cup qualifying games with the holders.
 England, together with Rumanian and Czechoslovakia.